 Solutions To eDiscovery In The Internet Of Things

 In the Inside Counsel interview, Lange suggests that a “bring your own device” policy is essential for companies.
-She says, “What if an employee who is driving a company vehicle and is using a Google Glass causes a car accident?
+She says, “What if an employee who is driving a company vehicle, and is wearing Google Glasses, causes a car accident?
 How should companies guarantee their intellectual property and trade secrets are safe when an employee can record everything he looks at through smartglasses?
 The potential implications of the proliferation of wearable technologies expand to every segment of litigation.”